 - CSI Changshu Manufacturing has the land use right to two pieces of land of approximately 40,000 square meters and 180,000 square meters, respectively, in Changshu, on which we have built manufacturing facilities with a total floor area of approximately 164,817 square meters.
 We have obtained certificates for property ownership for all of CSI Changshu Manufacturing's facilities. - CSI Luoyang Manufacturing has a land use right to a piece of land of approximately 35,345 square meters in Luoyang (Phase I), on which we have constructed manufacturing facilities.
 The floor area of Phase I is approximately 6,761 square meters.
 The certificates for property ownership were granted in June 2008.
-In 2008, CSI Luoyang Manufacturing obtained the land use right to a piece of land adjacent of approximately 79,685 square meters (Phase II), on which we have constructed manufacturing facilities.
-The floor area of Phase II is approximately 29,811 square meters.
+In 2008, CSI Luoyang Manufacturing obtained the land use right to a piece of land adjacent of approximately 79,685 square meters.
 The certificates for property ownership were granted in September 2013.
-In 2016, CSI Luoyang Manufacturing obtained the land use right to a piece of land of 159,961 square meters (Phase III), on which we have constructed manufacturing facilities with the floor area of approximately 38,955 square meters.
-We have obtained the certificates for property ownership for Phase III in March 2018. - CSI Cells has the land use right to a piece of land of approximately 65,661 square meters in Suzhou.
-We completed the construction of our first solar cell manufacturing facilities on this site in the first quarter of 2007.
-The Phase I manufacturing facilities have 14,077 square meters, for which we obtained the certificate for property ownership.
-The Phase II cell manufacturing facilities, with 30,102 square meters of workshop space, were completed in 2009.
-The Phase III cell manufacturing facilities, with a total floor area of approximately 21,448 square meters of manufacturing and office space, were completed in August 2011.
-We have passed the required inspection and are in the process of obtaining property ownership certificate from the competent government authority.
-CSI Cells merged with CSI Solar New Energy (Suzhou) Co., Ltd. in 2012, and obtained the land use right to a piece of land of approximately 10,000 square meters in Suzhou and the certificate for property ownership for approximately 4,833 square meters of floor area.
+In 2016, CSI Luoyang Manufacturing obtained in September 2013.
+In 2016, CSI Luoyang Manufacturing obtained the land use right to a piece of land of 159,961 square meters (Phase III), on which we have constructed manufacturing facilities.

+with the floor area of approximately 38,955 square meters.
+We have obtained the certificates for property ownership for Phase III in March 2018.